mctinker/Map-Tasker/README.md

 No information whatsoever is captured and sent via the network to myself or any other third party.

- When reporting an error, you will most likely be asked to provide the output log file from the error and your backup XML file, both of which will be solely used to debug the program and then immediately deleted.
+ When reporting an error, you will most likely be asked to provide the output log file from the error and your XML file, both of which will be solely used to debug the program and then immediately deleted.

-The only network traffic that occurs is if and when you retrieve the backup file directly from your Android device on the same network, and during the GUI startup to check the pypi.org server for updates to the program.
+The only network traffic that occurs is if and when you retrieve the  backup/exported XML file directly from your Android device on the same network, and during the GUI startup to check the pypi.org server for updates to the program.

 ## Contributions